Citi Product Change Rules: How and Why To Switch Credit Cards Citi Product Change Rules: How and Why To Switch Credit Cards

 Bonus Points

-Let's dig into the details of Citi product changes and why you may want to switch one of your cards to a different one.
+Let's dig into the details of Citi product changes and why you may want to switch one of your Citi credit cards to a different one.

 Citi Product Change Rules

-Here are the rules and restrictions for Citi credit card product changes:
+Here are the rules and restrictions for a Citi credit card product change:

 • Your account must have been open for at least 12 months to be eligible for a product change.